xd4rker/TabShield/README.md

 # Features

-- 🔖 **Custom Labels**: Display a clear, colored label on tabs to easily differentiate environments or important websites.
+**Custom labels**: Display a clear, colored label on tabs to easily differentiate environments or important websites.

-- ⚠️ **Confirmation for Forms**: Add a confirmation step before submitting forms.
+**Confirmation for forms**: Add a confirmation step before submitting forms.

-- 🚫 **Disable Form Inputs**: Block all input fields on selected websites to avoid unintended modifications.
+**Disable form inputs**: Block all input fields on selected websites to avoid unintended changes.

+**Configuration Import/Export**: Save, share, and restore your TabShield settings effortlessly.

 # Installation